 In the People pane of the memoQ online project window, you can add participants to the project - or remove them.
 Participants are translators, reviewers, project managers, and terminologists.
-They must be known to the same memoQ TMS where the online project is.
+They must be known to the same memoQ server where the online project is.

 In addition, you need the People pane to lend memoQ licenses to some of the users.

 Requires memoQ project manager: You need the project manager edition of memoQ to manage online projects.

 You need to be a project manager or an administrator: You may manage online projects only if you are member of the Project managers or Administrators group on the memoQ server, or else you were granted the Project manager role in the project.